Claremont serial killings: Suspect

-In April 1998, a public servant from Cottesloe, Lance Williams (41), was identified by police as the prime suspect, after his behaviour attracted their attention (e.g. driving around after midnight and circling the Claremont area up to 30 times) during a decoy operation.
-Subjected to a high level of surveillance and police pressure over several years, he continued to maintain his innocence.
+In April 1998, a public servant from Cottesloe, Lance Williams (aged 41), was identified by police as the prime suspect, after his behaviour attracted their attention (e.g. driving around after midnight and circling the Claremont area up to 30 times) during a decoy operation.
+Subjected to a high level of surveillance and police pressure over several years, Williams maintained his innocence.
 After interviewing him six times at length, police declared in late 2008 that he was "no longer a person of interest".
-He died in 2018.
+Williams died in 2018.

-It was reported that police also investigated whether Bradley Murdoch may have been involved, although Murdoch was serving a custodial sentence from November 1995 until February 1997.
-In October 2006, it was also announced that Mark Dixie was a prime suspect in the killings, and that Macro had requested DNA samples.
-However, WA Police Deputy Commissioner Murray Lampard was later quoted as saying: "Dixie was closely investigated at the time and eventually ruled out as a suspect."
+It was reported that police also investigated whether 'backpacker murderer' Bradley Murdoch may have been involved, although Murdoch was serving a custodial sentence from November 1995 until February 1997.
+In October 2006, it was also announced that British murderer Mark Dixie was a prime suspect in the killings, and that Macro had requested DNA samples.
+However, Western Australia Police Deputy Commissioner Murray Lampard was later quoted as saying: "Dixie was closely investigated at the time and eventually ruled out as a suspect."

-On 22 December 2016, Bradley Robert Edwards (b.
-1968) was arrested at his Kewdale house in relation to the deaths of both Rimmer and Glennon.
+On 22 December 2016, Bradley Robert Edwards was arrested at his Kewdale house in relation to the deaths of both Jane and Ciara.
 The next day, he was charged with both murders.
-According to ABC News, he is believed to have had no previous link to the case, though he had pleaded guilty to the aggravated assault of a social worker at Hollywood Hospital on 7 May 1990.
-He was also charged in relation to two other attacks: the house break and enter and unlawful detention of an 18-year-old woman in Huntingdale on 15 February 1988 (where a stolen kimono with his DNA was dropped as the attacker fled), and the unlawful detention and two counts of aggravated sexual penetration without consent of a 17-year-old girl in Claremont on 12 February 1995.
-On 22 February 2018, Edwards was also charged with the wilful murder of the third victim, Spiers.
-In all, Edwards was charged with eight offences, and on 21 October 2019, Edwards pleaded guilty to the five non-murder charges (at Huntingdale and Karrakatta Cemetery).
+According to ABC News, he is believed to have had no previous link to the case, though he had pleaded guilty to the aggravated assault of a social worker at Hollywood Private Hospital on 7 May 1990.
+He was also charged in relation to two other attacks: the house break-and-enter and unlawful detention of an 18-year-old woman in Huntingdale on 15 February 1988 (where a stolen kimono with his DNA was dropped as the attacker fled), and the unlawful detention and two counts of aggravated sexual penetration without consent of a 17-year-old girl in Claremont on 12 February 1995.
+On 22 February 2018, Edwards was also charged with the wilful murder of the first victim, Sarah Spiers.
+In all, Edwards was charged with eight offences, and on 21 October 2019, Edwards pleaded guilty to the five non-murder charges (at Huntingdale and at Karrakatta Cemetery).